scemino/nscumm/README.md

 # NSCUMM

-Quick and dirty .NET rewrite of the SCUMM and Virtual Theatre engines of the project scummvm.
+Quick and dirty .NET rewrite of the project scummvm.

 ## Quick start